-We believe there is a strong link between sustainable development, innovation and longterm compounding growth.
+We believe there is a strong link between sustainable development, innovation and long term compounding growth.

-Our investment framework seeks to invest in companies that have a positive impact on the environment and society, while at the same time helping us stay on the right side of disruption.
+Our investment framework seeks to invest in companies that have a positive impact on the environment and society; and at the same time, it helps us stay on the right side of disruption by avoiding companies we consider to be involved in activities that are harmful to the environment or society.